wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-enterprise-login.md

 Before you proceed with the configuration, set up the following:

 - A valid email domain for your organization.
-- Access the Choreo Console at https://console.choreo.dev/ via your Google, GitHub, or Microsoft account.
+- Access the {{ product_name }} Console at https://console.choreo.dev/ via your Google, GitHub, or Microsoft account.
 If you are a new user, create an organization with a unique organization name.
 For example, "Stark Industries".

-## Configure enterprise login for your Choreo organization
+## Configure enterprise login for your {{ product_name }} organization

-To configure enterprise login for your Choreo organization, follow the steps given below:
+To configure enterprise login for your {{ product_name }} organization, follow the steps given below:

  - **If you already have a support account with us**, send us your organization name/handle and the email domains specific to your organization through our support portal.

- - **If you do not have a support account with us yet**, send an email to `choreo-help@wso2.com` requesting to enable enterprise login for your organization.
+ - **If you do not have a support account with us yet**, send an email to `{{ product_name }}-help@wso2.com` requesting to enable enterprise login for your organization.

     !!! tip
         Ensure you include the following information in the request: